-Even if this offering is successful, we may need additional funding beyond the proceeds of this offering to finance our planned operations, and may not be able to raise capital when needed, which could force us to delay, reduce or eliminate one or more of our product development programs and future commercialization efforts.
+We may need additional funding to finance our planned operations, and may not be able to raise capital when needed, which could force us to delay, reduce or eliminate one or more of our product development programs and future commercialization efforts.

 Since our inception, we have incurred significant net losses and expect to continue to incur net losses for the foreseeable future.
 Since our inception, our operations have been financed primarily by net proceeds from the sale of our redeemable convertible preferred stock in private placements, indebtedness and, to a lesser extent, product revenue from sales of our AquaBeam Robotic System and single-use disposable handpieces.
-As of June 30, 2021, we had \$ million in cash and cash equivalents, and an accumulated deficit of \$ million.
-Based on our current operating plan, we currently believe that our cash and cash equivalents, anticipated revenue and available debt financing arrangements, together with the net proceeds from this offering, will be sufficient to meet our capital requirements and fund our operations through at least the next 12 months from the date of this prospectus.
+As of September 30, 2021, we had \$320.5 million in cash and cash equivalents, and an accumulated deficit of \$243.2 million.
+Based on our current operating plan, we currently believe that our cash and cash equivalents, anticipated revenue and available debt financing arrangements, will be sufficient to meet our capital requirements and fund our operations through at least the next 12 months.
 However, we have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
 Changing circumstances could result in lower revenues or cause us to consume capital significantly faster than we currently anticipate, and we may need to raise capital sooner or in greater amounts than currently expected because of circumstances beyond our control.

-Even after the consummation of this offering, we may require additional capital in the future as we expect to continue to invest in clinical trials and registries that are designed to provide clinical evidence of the safety and efficacy of our products, expanding our sales and marketing organization, and research and development of product improvements and future products.
+We may require additional capital in the future as we expect to continue to invest in clinical trials and registries that are designed to provide clinical evidence of the safety and efficacy of our products, expanding our sales and marketing organization, and research and development of product improvements and future products.
 Moreover, we expect to incur additional expenses associated with operating as a public company, including legal, accounting, insurance, exchange listing and SEC compliance, investor relations and other expenses.
 To the extent additional capital is necessary, there are no assurances that we will be able to raise additional capital on favorable terms or at all, and therefore we may not be able to execute our business plan.
 Our future funding requirements will depend on many factors, including:

-- the degree and rate of market acceptance of our current and future products and Aquablation therapy; - the scope and timing of investment in our sales force and expansion of our commercial organization; - the impact on our business from the ongoing and global COVID-19 pandemic and the end of the COVID-19 pandemic, or any other pandemic, epidemic or outbreak of an infectious disease; - the scope, rate of progress and cost of our current or future clinical trials and registries; - · the cost of our research and development activities; - the cost and timing of additional regulatory clearances or approvals; - · the costs associated with any product recall that may occur; - the costs associated with the manufacturing of our products at increased production levels; - · the costs of attaining, defending and enforcing our intellectual property rights; - whether we acquire third-party companies, products or technologies; - · the terms and timing of any other collaborative, licensing and other arrangements that we may establish; - the emergence of competing technologies or other adverse market developments; and - · the rate at which we expand internationally.
+- the degree and rate of market acceptance of our current and future products and Aquablation therapy; - the scope and timing of investment in our sales force and expansion of our commercial organization; - the impact on our business from the ongoing and global COVID-19 pandemic and the end of the COVID-19 pandemic, or any other pandemic, epidemic or outbreak of an infectious disease; - the scope, rate of progress and cost of our current or future clinical trials and registries; - the cost of our research and development activities; - the cost and timing of additional regulatory clearances or approvals; - the costs associated with any product recall that may occur; - the costs associated with the manufacturing of our products at increased production levels; - the costs of attaining, defending and enforcing our intellectual property rights; - whether we acquire third-party companies, products or technologies; - the terms and timing of any other collaborative, licensing and other arrangements that we may establish; - the emergence of competing technologies or other adverse market developments; and - the rate at which we expand internationally.